-There is enormous potential in sub-Saharan Africa: the region has a young and growing population and is rich in raw materials and natural resources.
-Skilled workers are in great demand in the region thanks to investment in the energy and commodities sectors as well as in the required infrastructure.
+There is enormous potential in sub-Saharan Africa: the region has a young and growing population and is undergoing significant infrastructure development.
+Skilled workers are in great demand in the region thanks to new industry sectors developing and investments in infrastructure.
 This has created a great opportunity for sustainable economic development.
 But skilled workers are in short supply in many areas, which means that contracts are often awarded to foreign companies.
-At the same time, half the population living south of the Sahara are either underemployed or work in the informal sector without fixed contracts and reliable wages.
+At the same time, in many African countries, the labour forces are either underemployed or work in the informal sector without fixed contracts and reliable wages.

-This means that most Africans are yet to benefit from the growing economy, something that the regional Employment and Skills for Development (E4D) initiative wants to change once and for all.
-The initiative is a partnership made up of the German Federal Ministry for Economic Cooperation and Development (BMZ), the European Union and the development agencies of Korea, the United Kingdom and Norway.
-Also involved are various national ministries, universities, associations and organisations in Cameroon, Ghana, Kenya, Mozambique, South Africa, Tanzania and Uganda.
+This means that most Africans are yet to benefit from the growing economies across the continent, something that the regional Employment and Skills for Development in Africa (E4D) initiative wants to change.
+The initiative is a partnership made up of the German Federal Ministry for Economic Cooperation and Development (BMZ), the European Union and the development agencies of Korea and Norway.
+Also involved are various private sector partners as well as national ministries, universities, associations and organisations in Ghana, Kenya, Mozambique, South Africa, Tanzania and Uganda.

 The objective is to improve the incomes of at least 190,000 people by the end of 2023.
 The initiative also wants to see more than 57,000 people find a job and 41,000 employees enjoy better working conditions.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is working on site to achieve these objectives.
 On behalf of BMZ and in collaboration with E4D project partners, it is also developing new vocational training programmes.

-Since 2015, E4D has carried out 68 individual measures in seven countries in cooperation with international and African partner companies, mobilising almost 24 million euros in additional private-sector contributions in the process.
-So far, more than 32,300 people have found news jobs, around a third of them women and nearly half of them young people.
-Almost 98,700 people have increased their income by at least 10 per cent.
-Economic conditions have improved for over 28,500 companies.
+Since 2015, E4D has carried out several individual measures across its partner countries in cooperation with international and African partner companies.
+So far, more than 32,400 people have found news jobs, around a third of them women and nearly half of them young people with 10 percent being ‘green’ jobs to promote sustainability.
+Over 100,000 people have improved their employment situation and economic conditions have improved for over 30,000 companies.

 Take an example from Kenya, where youth unemployment is around 19 per cent: with financial support from BMZ and the European Union, GIZ has worked with enterprises and vocational training centres to develop further training programmes for jobs that are in particular demand by industry.
 Since early 2017, young men and women in the coastal region have received training to become welders, carpenters, painters and decorators, electricians, restaurateurs and hoteliers.
 Nearly 2,700 young Kenyans have now either found a permanent job or successfully become self-employed thanks to E4D.
 In addition, more than 3,300 of those who took part in training courses have been able to increase their income by at least 10 per cent.